United Way Regina and the Government of Canada support

 To provide computer access to online programming, trauma healing support, emergency quarantine accommodation and information and navigation support to refugees in southern Saskatchewan.

-To provide an 8-week psycho-educational program for children struggling with anxiety and their parents.
+To provide four 6-week psycho-educational programs for children struggling with anxiety and their parents.

 · $ 13,930 - Regina Public Library Board